FlowFuse/website/src/blog/2024/01/soc2.md

 Working with Advantage Partners, our audit firm, was a seamless experience.
 Their expertise and support were vital in our efficient, successful attainment of SOC 2 compliance.

 ## Process
 The journey to SOC 2 compliance, while extensive, was streamlined thanks to our partners.
 Vanta's integration with our systems and guidance on policies and procedures expedited our readiness.
-Following this, Advantage Partners evaluated our controls during our Type [I or II] audit and subsequently issued our report.
+Following this, Advantage Partners evaluated our controls during our Type I audit and subsequently issued our report.

 ## Timeline
 Achieving compliance is a significant undertaking.
 However, with dedicated focus and the right partners, we were able to fast-track our readiness from months to weeks.
 This preparation not only facilitated our current audit but also laid a foundation for more streamlined future audits.